Follow the GSM London guide and avoid all charges. Have a thrilling day without having to spend a small fortune in the capital.

 Situated in the heart of London city, Sky Garden offers unforgettable views of London.
 Named as London’s highest public garden, visitors must book their time slot in advance.
 On arrival, you can wonder around the garden and open terrace to witness a 360-degree view over the city.

 Known to put on a good show is Top Secret Comedy Club.
 You can enjoy a free show by booking tickets in advance online.
 The club has featured many upcoming and established names including Amy Schumer, Jack Whitehall, and Russel Howard.

 One of London’s most famous modern art galleries offers international exhibitions from contemporary and Modern day artists.
 Transforming what was formerly the Bankside Power Station, Tate Modern is open free to the public alongside paid exhibitions.
 Inside the studios, you can expect to see the process of artwork and responses from artists to social issues.

 One of London’s Royal parks, Greenwich Park is a mix of gardens, historic buildings, and green space.
 It’s the largest green space in south-east London.
 Featuring the National Maritime Museum and the Royal Observatory, Greenwich Park is a great choice to enjoy monuments and landscapes in one place.

 Did you know the world’s largest antique market is in London?
 Located in Kensington, Portobello Road Market brings together dealers, collectors and anyone who’s looking for a good bargain.

-It’s a multi-purpose center offering performing art, classical music concerts and exhibitions.
+It’s a multi-purpose centre offering performing art, classical music concerts and exhibitions.
 Setting it apart from London’s other cultural locations, Barbican Centre contains a conservatory, a library, and in-house restaurants.
-If you’d like to visit no booking is required in advance, simply just turn up and enjoy the center.
+If you’d like to visit no booking is required in advance, simply just turn up and enjoy the centre.